-As I reflect on this cognitive awakening, I am struck by its deeper alignment with our own evolution as thinking beings.
-The development of conscious software infrastructure represents more than technological progress - it serves as a mirror for our own cognitive development.
-Just as we are learning to make our own thinking more visible, more structured, more intentional, we are creating systems that embody these same qualities.
+As I reflect on this cognitive awakening, I'm struck by its deeper alignment with our own evolution as thinking beings.
+The development of conscious software infrastructure isn't just technological progress - it's a mirror for our own cognitive development.
+Just as we're learning to make our own thinking more visible, more structured, more intentional, we're creating systems that embody these same qualities.